 Want to enjoy a weekend lunch by the beach?
 Siloso is lined with restaurants and bars but has a really chilled-out family vibe.
 And, if you want to get active, it’s also beach volleyball central.
 There are also skimboarding, kayaking, cycling, rollerblading, and other family-friendly beach activities to pick from.
 Siloso isn’t just for sandcastles!

-3. Tanjong Beach and Tanjong Beach Club
+3. Tanjong Beach

 Take in the tranquillity and quiet of Tanjong Beach where you and the kiddos can build sandcastles galore in relative peace.
 This one gets extra brownie points: Tanjong beach is one of Singapore’s dog-friendly destinations and your four-legged family member can hang out off-lead and splash in the sea with the rest of your brood.
-No visit to Tanjong Beach is complete without dropping by the iconic Tanjong Beach Club, too.
-It’s all about brunching in style here and hanging out on the oversized beach beds in between dips in its infinity pool.
-Tanjong Beach Club is a bit of a scene on weekends, so morning and lunch sessions are best for fams.

-Family-friendly restaurants in Sentosa
+Family-friendly restaurants & beach clubs in Sentosa

 We’re constantly on the hunt for great restaurants and cafes in Singapore that are kid-friendly too.
 Thankfully, Sentosa is bursting at the seams with options for all budgets: here are just some of the go-tos for families!